Henty railway station

-Henty railway station is heritage-listed railway station located on the Main South line in New South Wales, Australia.
+Henty railway station is a heritage-listed railway station located on the Main Southern line in New South Wales, Australia.
 It serves the town of Henty.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Henty station opened in 1880 as Doodle Cooma.
 It was renamed Henty on 4 February 1891, and relocated to its present site in 1904.
 Opposite the platform lies a passing loop.

 Services

 Henty is served by two daily NSW TrainLink XPT services in each direction operating between Sydney and Melbourne.
 This is a request stop, so the train stops only if passengers booked to board/alight here.